Enjoying the Podcast? Support the Show!

 These properties come about as a result of chemistry.
 I'll give you an example.
 If you have a cup of coffee and you suddenly start to feel awake, you get a big dopamine hit that is from the caffeine molecule from the coffee bean.
 Now similarly, essential oils have their own special sets of chemistry of molecules that impart specific therapeutic activity from that essential oil.
 So a chemical such as d limonene, which you find in citrus plants, is great for boosting immunity.
 In the gorgeous lavender essential oil, there's a component called Linil Acetate, which will actually help to sedate the central nervous system.
 So I wanna circle back to the topic about aroma and fragrance.
 The essential oils are beautifully aromatic.

 It's the natural aroma that comes from the plant, and that makes them incredibly enjoyable, and you can certainly use the aroma to your advantage In many ways, you can fragrance a room with it at the same time while you're creating an antibacterial effect in the room.
-You can make a blend that's much more pleasant and enjoyable for the person using the blend.
-If you've designed it for them for healing, for some therapeutic purpose, and you add an essential oil you know that they love, they're going to be much more likely to actually be compliant and use the blend.
-So, again, talking about fragrance, aroma, the smell of an essential oil, that is not why it works therapeutically.
+You can make a blend that's for healing much more pleasant and enjoyable for the person using the blend.
+If you've designed it for them for for healing, for some therapeutic purpose, and you add an essential oil you know that they love, they're going to be much more likely to actually be compliant and use the blend.
+So, again, talking about fragrance, aroma, the the smell of an essential oil, that is not why it works therapeutically.
 It is not because of the aroma that the healing takes place.
 It's because of the chemical properties of that essential oil.
-You can have a nosemia, which is a condition in which you lose your sense of smell, and essential oils will still work.
+You can have a nosemia, which is a condition, in which you lose your sense of smell, and essential oils will still work.
 They will still affect your healing.

 If you have no sense of smell and you drink a cup of coffee, the caffeine molecule is still going to affect your central nervous system.
 So to wrap up this section on essential oils and their best uses, using therapeutically is true aromatherapy, and a lot of people will integrate aromatherapy into their professional wellness practice or at home, even in cleaning products.
 And, yes, they can be used in candles and soap, yet essential oils are very volatile, which means that they go from a liquid to a gas very quickly, and they will often escape.
 And so the aroma will not be very strong.
 It's also an expensive way to make soaps and candles, and I will talk about cost in a minute.
 Essential oils are versatile.
-They can be used in a diffuser to scent the room.
+They can be used in a diffuser for to scent the room.
 They can use be used, as I mentioned, for topical wounds.

 You can use essential oils in a nasal inhaler, massage oils, bath salts, even as natural cleaning agents, again, because of their chemistry, antiviral, antibacterial, and so forth.
 Now we'll move into essential oil safety, which is part 4 of essential oils.
 So essential oils might smell like heaven, and, yes, they do.
 But you've got to remember safety when you're using these potent natural extracts.
 Essential oils are very concentrated.
 Just because it's natural doesn't mean it's safe.
 They should never be ingested, swallowed without proper guidance from a qualified health care professional.
 So this is my pat response that I always say to my students about ingesting essential oils.

 It should always be the very, very last thing that you try for whatever you're trying to address by swallowing them.
 So in other words, if you're trying to address a stomachache or some immunity thing, try first herbs or herbs as I think we should probably say and the Brits do, try teas.
 How about drinking hydrosols?
 They're safe and they're they can be very effective.
 Food.
 Oh, what a concept.
 How about eating food that will also boost your immunity, will settle your stomach?
 There are many, many natural ingredients, natural products that you can ingest to boost your healing, whatever you're trying to address that are not essential oils and that have been proven historically for decades and eons that we human beings have been ingesting and have proven to be effective.
 My belief is essential oils are most effectively and best used topically.
-I'm not gonna go too much deeper into safety, although I know it's very important, but I have another podcast episode
+I'm not going to go too much deeper into safety, although I know it's very important, but I have another podcast episode and a blog post with a lot of information on safety.
+If you wanna go deeper, I'll put those links in the show notes.
+Okay.
+Let's shift our focus now to fragrance oils.
+Just as I did with essential oils, I will talk about 4 aspects of fragrance oils.
+The first being, of course, a definition.
+Then we're gonna look at how fragrance oils are produced, you know, their origin.
+Then number 3, we're going to look at the best ways to use fragrance oils.

 And finally, safety indications for fragrance oils.
 Okay.
 Here is one definition.
 Fragrance oils are blended, synthetic aromatic compounds that are diluted with a carrier like propylene glycol, vegetable oil, or mineral oil.
 Sometimes they're also called perfume oils or aromatic oils.
 So another thing to watch out for and be really careful is what the heck is the thing called.
 So in a nutshell, essential oils come from plants.
 Fragrance oils are created in a laboratory.